acailic/acailic.github.io/_notes/aws-cda-review-4.md

 •	Networking information
 •	IAM Role
 •	Logging configuration (ex CloudWatch)
 #### ECS Service
 -	ECS Services help define how many tasks should run and how they should be run
 -	They ensure that the number of tasks desired is running across our fleet of EC2 instances.
 -	They can be linked to ELB / NLB / ALB if needed
+#### ECS Task Placement
+-	When a task of type EC2 is launched, ECS must determine where to place it, with the constraints of CPU, memory, and available port.
+Similarly, when a service scales in, ECS needs to determine which task to terminate.
+-	To assist with this, you can define a task placement strategy and task placement constraints
+-	Note: this is only for ECS with EC2, not for Fargate
+#### ECS Task Placement Process
+-Task placement strategies are a best effort
+-	When Amazon ECS places tasks, it uses the following process to select container instances:
+1. Identify the instances that satisfy the CPU, memory, and port requirements in the task definition.
+2. Identify the instances that satisfy the task placement constraints.
+3. Identify the instances that satisfy the task placement strategies.
+4. Select the instances for task placement.
+-	Binpack: place tasks based on the least available amount of CPU or memory.
+This minimizes the number of instances in use (cost savings)
+- Random
+- Spread: place the task evenly based on the specified value.
+Example: instanceId, attribute:ecs.availability-zone
+- Mix them together.
+##### ECS Task Placement Constraints
+- distinctInstance: place each task on a different container instance
+- memberOf: places task on instances that satisfy an expression
+•	Uses the Cluster Query Language (advanced)
+#### ECS – Service Auto Scaling
+- CPU and RAM is tracked in CloudWatch at the ECS service level
+- Target Tracking: target a specific average CloudWatch metric
+- Step Scaling: scale based on CloudWatch alarms
+- Scheduled Scaling: based on predictable changes
+- ECS Service Scaling (task level) ≠ EC2 Auto Scaling (instance level)
+- Fargate Auto Scaling is much easier to setup (because serverless)
 #### ECS IAM Role
 - EC2 Instance Profile:
 •	Used by the ECS agent